Feb 25, 2019

 The automation of mobility offers many opportunities: increased security, reduction of traffic jams or mobility access for people with reduced mobility.
 But also the undesirable effects, such as increased motorised individual transport, could be the outcomes of the technological development.
 Therefore it is important to observe the process at all times and steer it towards the right direction.

 AustriaTech has always focused on dialogue and exchange of experience between all participants.
 Citizens, the public sector, research, industry and development: they all have needs and goals that need to be harmonized with each other.
 One measure is to also take the views of non-experts into account.
 With participation in the global citizens' dialogue on automated mobility you have the chance to state your opinion and thoughts about the topic.
-The international discussion event will take place on 6 April in Linz, Pörtschach, Graz, Salzburg and Vienna (register now).
+The international discussion event will take place on 6 April in Linz, Pörtschach, Graz, Salzburg and Vienna.
 AustriaTech coordinates the events in Austria.

 Also the international networking will be further promoted.
 Representation in European networks such as C-Roads or the "EU-US-Japan Trilateral Automation in Road Transport Workgroup", but also participation in multilateral projects such as INFRAMIX, will support Europe-wide harmonisation.
 The results are also regularly documented in AustriaTech's annual monitoring report on automated mobility.